Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a conventional laboratory X-ray micro-tomograph: Discussion

-From figure \ref{fig:CNR_maps}, particularly for BaSO$_4$ contrast, one can see that the model predicts a wider low energy bin than found experimentally (lower $E_L$).
-Taking into account efficiency of the detector may improve that aspect.
-Indeed, at the moment, the input flux model does not take into account detector specificities : typically efficiency and linearity.
-It is anticipated that efficiency decreases significantly for energy above the Cd and Te K-edges (26.7 keV and 31.8 keV respectively) since part of the incoming photons leads to fluorescence.
+From figure \ref{fig:CNR_maps}, particularly for BaSO$_4$ contrast, one can see that the model predicts a wider low energy bin than the one found experimentally (lower $E_L$).
+Taking into account the efficiency of the detector may improve that aspect.
+Indeed, at the moment, the estimation of the mean counts does not take into account detector specificities : such as efficiency and linearity.
+It is anticipated that the efficiency decreases significantly for energy above the Cd and Te K-edges (26.7 keV and 31.8 keV respectively) since part of the incoming photons leads to fluorescence.
 The bin width results from a trade-off between KES signal and statistics.
-Thus, in practice, energies just below the K-edges are under-weighted in the measurement of the absorbance on the low energy bin in comparison to the lowest energies of that bin.
+Thus, in practice, energies just below the sample K-edges are under-weighted in the measurement of the absorbance on the low energy bin in comparison to the lowest energies of that bin.
 The absorbance measured on that bin is then larger than expected (as spectral absorbance is monotonically decreasing below the K-edge) and thus the KES signal is reduced.
 As a consequence, this pushes to take narrower low energy bin in order to compensate that loss of KES signal.
 The optimum is then moved towards higher $E_L$ value.
-This effect should increase with the K-edge energy of the sample as the efficiency decreases, this is actually the case when comparing KI/water contrast to BaSO$_4$ contrast.
-Additionally, this effect is not observable for the KI/BaSO$_4$ as in that case the trade-off is to not mix KES signal from both K-edges as they would annihilate each other.
-In that case, both model and experiment results in taking $E_L$ just above the lower K-edge.
+This effect should increase with the K-edge energy of the sample as the efficiency decreases, this is actually the case when comparing KI/water optima to BaSO$_4$/water optima: the error on $E_L$ is higher for BaSO$_4$/water than for KI/water.
+Additionally, this effect is not observable for the KI/BaSO$_4$ as in that case the trade-off is not to mix KES signal from both K-edges as they would annihilate each other.
+Both model and experiment indicate to use $E_L$ just above the lower K-edge.